 To the north of Park Lane overlooking Hyde Park, the £400million Marble Arch Place development is one of the most prestigious recent construction projects in London.
+Two Keller UK divisions worked together on this job to carry out underpinning and monitor the work to check for any possible impact on an adjacent building.

 Marble Arch Place is a leading mixed-use development providing a new landmark building for London but with the site surrounded by existing buildings there were several technical and logistical issues to overcome.